NixOS/nix/doc/manual/src/command-ref/files/user-profiles.md

 Each element in this list corresponds to an installed package.
 It incorporates some attributes of the original package derivation, including `meta`, `name`, `out`, `outPath`, `outputs`, `system`.
-This is used by Nix for querying and updating the package.
+This information is used by Nix for querying and updating the package.

 ### `manifest.json`